Sacred Lotus (Nelumbo nucifera)

 Legal Status

-Sacred Lotus maintains legal status across most countries worldwide.
-You can legally cultivate, possess, and consume this plant for multiple purposes including:
+Sacred Lotus enjoys legal status across most countries worldwide.
+You can legally cultivate, possess, and consume this plant for various purposes:

 • Ornamental gardening and landscaping